Cyclops (copepod): Anatomy

-Cyclops individuals may range from ½–5 mm long and are clearly divided into two sections.
+Cyclops individuals may range from 1/2 to 5 mm long and are clearly divided into two sections.
 The broadly oval front section comprises the head and the first five thoracic segments.
 The hind part is considerably slimmer and is made up of the sixth thoracic segment and the four legless pleonic segments.
 Two caudal appendages project from the rear.
 Although they may be difficult to observe, Cyclops has five pairs of legs.
 The long first antennae, two in number, are used by the males for gripping the females during mating.
 Afterwards, the female carries the eggs in two small sacs on her body.
 The larvae, or nauplii, are free-swimming and unsegmented.

 Habitat

 Cyclops has a cosmopolitan distribution in fresh water, but is less frequent in brackish water.
 It lives along the plant-covered banks of stagnant and slow-flowing bodies of water, where it feeds on small fragments of plant material, animals (such as nematodes), or carrion.
 It swims with characteristic jerky movements.
 Cyclops has the capacity to survive unsuitable conditions by forming a cloak of slime.
 Average lifespan is about three months.